Key Takeaways

 Fitness and Training

-The simulated electronic impulses used for EMS training have been particularly effective in treating people who have experienced injuries because the electronic impulses re-train the neuropathways that have become damaged or atrophied.
+The simulated electronic impulses used for EMS training have been particularly effective in treating people who have experienced injuries because the electronic impulses re-train the neural pathways that have become damaged or atrophied.
 In this way, atrophied muscle groups re-learn how to function properly.

 EMS training makes it possible for you to activate and utilize more muscles than you could during regular exercise.
 Studies have shown that increasing the EMS stimulation directly increases strength and endurance.

 The process begins with a warm-up.
-The electrodes are attached via a vest or something that resembles a wet suit.
+The electrodes are attached via a vest or something that resembles a wetsuit.
 This is a controlled medium for the application of the electrodes.
-A trainer will determine and locate the muscles areas you want to work.
+A trainer will determine and locate the muscle areas you want to work.
 Through a combination of simple workouts such as lunges and squats, the electronic stimulation is gradually increased step by step until a maximum muscle contraction is reached.

 As you achieve more results, the intensity of EMS is increased.
 Experts caution beginners to take it easy with EMS training.
 Since one of the features of EMS training is to work muscles quickly and develop the soreness associated with working out, the pain of an overly intense EMS training session can be too much for someone new to the procedure.